canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 During boot, cloud-init must identify which datasource it is running on (OpenStack, AWS, Azure, GCP, etc).
-This discovery step can be optionally overriden by specifying the datasource name, such as:
+This discovery step can be optionally overridden by specifying the datasource name, such as:

 .. code-block:: text